giuliop/HermesVault-frontend/README.md

 Deposits can be accesses from the `Deposit` tab.

 Click the `Connect Wallet` button if your wallet is not connected already, at the moment only [Pera](https://perawallet.app/) wallet is supported.
-You will need to set Pera to use TestNet (by default it uses MainNet), by going `Settings -> Developer Settings -> Node Settings -> TestNet`

 Once connected, you'll see your connected address in `From` field.
-If you need to get algo tokens in your account you can visit the [TestNet Dispenser](https://bank.testnet.algorand.network/).
 Type in the amount of algo you want to deposit (<u>minimum 1 algo</u>) and press `Deposit`.

 A confirmation screen will appear with the secret note <b>THAT YOU MUST SAVE</b> to withdraw your tokens in the future.
 You will have to paste it back in the appropriate section to proceed, to make sure you have copied it.